KamilErdogmus/Youtube-Clone/README.md

 npm start
 ```

-5.Open your web browser and visit http://localhost:3000 to view the application.
+5. Open your web browser and visit http://localhost:3000 to view the application.